Pavel-Kliukin/UnitTestingStudy/Kliukin_Pavel_product/__tests__/3_get_info_TestCases.md

 >Throws:
 >>

 ## Test 1.
 Test case when given searchKey is matching with one of the products.
-When matching product has no info object then "undefined" will be returned.
+When matching product has no info object then "null" will be returned.

 ```json
 testValues=[